jenehojinchoi/jenehojinchoi/README.md

 ## Hi, I'm Jene Choi!
-A senior chemical engineering major, passionate about building projects and solving problems<br />
+I'm a senior chemical engineering major at UCLA, passionate about building projects and solving problems. <br />
+Currently learning machine learning and data science with Python. <br />
+Also working on a couple of projects with ReactJs, Django, and Docker.<br />

 ### Contact me
 email: jenehojinchoi@gmail.com<br />